JackScanlon/atlas-explorer/README.md

     - Mac devices clamps `GL_POINT` size much more than other platforms so points look many times smaller; attenuation is much more pronounced when the viewport is close to the subject - see reference @ [here](https://webglreport.com/?v=2)
     - Will probably need to render the points to a quad before applying the shader

+2. Consider object partitioning, _e.g._ bounding volume hierarchy, for non-naive instanced point raycasting in `InstancedPoints`

-2. Possible additions during future development
+3. Possible additions during future development
     - Impl. post-process outline for selected objects?
     - Depth of Field for nodes instead of fog?
 Or maybe just custom fog / blur built into shaders?
 Unsure

-3. Node graph, attempt was made to allow user(s) to view connections by organ / some other categorical data (similar to force directed graph)
+4. Node graph, attempt was made to allow user(s) to view connections by organ / some other categorical data (similar to force directed graph)
     - Issue:
         - Examined the feasibility of using organ targets & other categorical tags to build a connectivity graph;
         - Unfortunately there are far too many connections and they're mostly clustered within their own speciality